 Skills Development Fund Training Stream

-Find out if you’re eligible, and learn how to apply for funding to address challenges to hiring, training and retaining workers during the COVID‑19 pandemic.
+Learn how to apply for funding to address challenges to hiring, training and retaining workers to drive Ontario’s economic growth.

 On this page Skip this page navigation

-The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during the pandemic.
+The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, to drive Ontario's economic growth.